 Gluten is a sticky protein that occurs naturally in wheat, rye, barley and spelt.
 It's a family of proteins found in the seeds of grass that are soluble in alcohol.
 Gliadine is the gluten protein in wheat.
 Over the centuries wheat has been hybridised, crossbred with other grains and species to increase production levels, and sprayed with high amounts of chemical fertilisers and pesticides.
 Due to the hybridisation process nowadays grains have fewer nutrients, more weight‐producing carbohydrates, more gluten and more phytic acid in them.

 Gluten gives baked goods their doughy elastic structure, but many foods also contain gluten for other purposes like for flavour enhancement and as a thickening agent.
 For your intestines gluten is like a glue blocking the normal movements of the small intestines.
 This can manifest in intestinal bloating, diarrhoea and other problems, even in people who are not sensitive to gluten.
-Your digestive system does not possess the enzymes to digest gluten, to completely digest all the bits of this protein, therefore your stomach producing excess acids, slowing down digestion or creating acid reflux.
+Your digestive system does not possess the enzymes to completely digest all the bits of this protein, therefore your stomach producing excess acids, slowing down digestion or creating acid reflux.

-Why gluten is not good for us?
+Why gluten is not considered good for us?

 Many of us are consuming gluten on a daily basis.
 Just think about it- sandwiches, muffins, croissants, bagels, cereals, granola, hamburgers, hot dogs, wraps, cookies, cakes etc- they all contain gluten.
 Compared to other proteins in grains, gluten is difficult to digest and its presence in your digestive tract can inflame the intestinal lining, loosening the tight junctions and therefore contributing to a leaky gut syndrome.
 Gluten can create an underlying inflammatory process that can create collateral tissue damage in your body to all of your organs not just to your gut.
 Once the gut is leaky, you get systemic flow of gluten and wherever it goes, it can cause damage.